• Skip to primary navigation

 Flour – this has to be plain all-purpose flour, not self-raising flour.
 We don’t want the pastry to puff up when it bakes.

-Butter – you can use either salted or unsalted butter.
-If you use salted butter then don’t add any extra salt to the pastry.
+Butter - you can use either salted or unsalted butter.
+If you use salted butter don't add any extra salt to the pastry.

 Salt – I find that half a teaspoon of salt enhances the taste of the pastry.
 You can leave it out if you prefer.